-'Protected characteristic' group Positive Impact Explain how it could particularly benefit the group Negative Impact Explain how it could particularly disadvantage the group Åge Older people (60+) × All groups will benefit as the policy ensures that succession requests are dealt with in a fair and consistent manner.
-Younger people (17- 25) and children (0-16) ✓ As above Disability Physical × As above ✓ For tenancies which commenced after April 2012 individuals who are not the spouse or partner of the diseased may be disadvantaged by the policy change as they may not enjoy the succession rights they did before.
-This could affect people with a disability more than those without as they may find it more difficult to access suitable housing.
-See mitigation in section 11 below.
-Sensory ✓ As above \checkmark As above Learning \checkmark As above \checkmark As above Mental health issues \checkmark As above \checkmark As above Other - specify
+'Protected characteristic' group Positive Impact Explain how it could particularly benefit the group Negative Impact Explain how it could particularly disadvantage the group

+Age Older people (60+) ✓ All groups will benefit as the policy ensures that issues over property rights when a joint tenant's relationship breaks down are dealt with in a fair and consistent manner.

+Younger people (17- 25) and children (0-16) ~ As above

+Disability Physical \checkmark As above

+Sensory \checkmark As above

+Learning \checkmark As above

+Mental health issues \checkmark As above

+Other - specify

+Ethnicity 6 White ✓ All groups will benefit as the policy ensures that issues over property rights when a joint tenant's relationship breaks down are dealt with in a fair and consistent manner.

+Black \checkmark As above

+Chinese \checkmark As above

+Mixed Ethnic Origin \checkmark As above

+Gypsies/ Travellers \checkmark As above

+Other - please state